Mukesh39/EasyShop--E-commerce-Application/README.md

-#EasyShop- E-commerce-application
+## EasyShop E-commerce-application

+## Descriptions :-
-Descriptions :- EasyShop is an E-commerce application based on React , React -Redux and Material-UI - aims to Shopping Online With Website
+EasyShop is an E-commerce application based on React , React -Redux and Material-UI - aims to Shopping Online With Website

-Use of React , Redux , Material-UI , HTML-CSS , JavaScript,ES6
+Use of React , Redux , Material-UI , HTML-CSS , JavaScript , ES6

+## Features :-
-Features :- Includes basic Features of selection ,view, Cart Summary and Payments details with coupen discounts.
+Includes basic Features of selection ,view, Cart Summary and Payments details with coupen discounts.
 Database -Sample data given, Can be Scalable With Data from API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).